nielskee/draft-articles/TechnicalHiringPart2.md

 In those cases where candidates do have these projects and activities, sure, view them as positives, but always remember that personal circumstances play a part.

-And if you're a male, white, middle-class technical manager, understand that your experience and perception of tech communities are very likely to be different - perhaps wildly different - from the experience of women, LGBTQ+ and non&#8209;binary folk, and people of colour who work in that same technical field.
+And if you're a male, white, middle-class technical manager, understand that your experience and perception of tech communities are very likely to be different from those of women, LGBTQ+ and non&#8209;binary folk, and people of colour who work in that same technical field.

 Treat personal projects and tech community involvement as "more information about candidate \<a>", and not "this makes candidate \<a>